pavelbrunko/Algoritms_and_Big_data_in_Chemistry_and_Materials_Science/README.md

 ## Algorithms and Big Data in Chemistry and Material Science project

 #### Short description:
-In this repository you can find the main .ipynb file, which consist of answers to a few question we were asking during this course, and the initial dataset as .csv file.
+In this repository you can find the main .ipynb file, which consist of answers to a few question we were asked during this course, and the initial dataset as .csv file.
 ___

 #### Wide description: